dougbutner/web-4/README.md

 By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democratic systems that better represent each person's desires.

-For example, a person may be given 12 tokens at each stratum to vote on the initiatives that they would like to see passed.
+For example, a person may be given 12 time tokens at each stratum to vote on the initiatives that they would like to see passed.
+They may vote all 12 tokens for an inititive they are most passionate about, or 1 token to 12 different initiatives (or 2 to 6 initiatives, etc).
+By collecting and counting these tokens,

 # Roadmap to Web 4 Reality